-In general, when trapping for more than one species of moth, separate traps for different moth species by at least 20 meters (65 feet).
+In general, when trapping for more than one species of moth, the traps for different moth species should be spaced at least 20 meters (65 feet) apart.
 When trapping for wood borers or bark beetles, separate traps with different lure combinations by at least 30 meters (98 feet).